JieGroup/GenAI/docs/source/diffusion/index.md

 \boldsymbol{\Sigma}_q(t) =\frac{\left(1-\alpha_t\right)\left(1-\bar{\alpha}_{t-1}\right)}{1-\bar{\alpha}_t} \mathbf{I} \stackrel{\text { def }}{=} \sigma_q^2(t) \mathbf{I} .
 $$

-### 2.3 Three equivalent way of derivation for training and inference <a name="three-equivalent-way-of-derivation-for-training-and-inference"></a>
+### 2.3 Three equivalent ways of derivation for training and inference <a name="three-equivalent-way-of-derivation-for-training-and-inference"></a>

 From the ELBO {eq}`felbo` we know that we have to compute the KL divergence term. $p_\theta$ is what we can set for training, and from 2.3 we know $q\left(\boldsymbol{x}_{t-1} | \boldsymbol{x}_t, \boldsymbol{x}_0\right)$ is Gaussian, **so for convenience we formulate $p_\theta$ as a Gaussian**, with the same variance as $q\left(\boldsymbol{x}_{t-1} | \boldsymbol{x}_t, \boldsymbol{x}_0\right)$ and a learnable mean: